 The usability of the Neato Botvac D3 was okay.
 Once the robot vacuum has been setup and you understand the basic controls it’s fairly easy to use.
 However, I will say setup is a little less than intuitive.
 Without the manual in hand it wasn’t always clear what the various button presses and audio indicators were actually doing.

 Setting up the wifi was easy enough.
 However, my phone was unable to maintain a persistent connection.
 As a result, I had to reconnect my phone every time I wanted to use the vacuum.
-I would hope that my experience is more of an isolated issue; however, I have seen other complaints of similar connectivity problems on Amazon reviews.
+I would hope that my experience is more of an isolated issue; however, I have seen other complaints of similar connectivity problems.

 Once everything is setup and you understand all of the controls, the usability is fine.
 However, it does take a bit to get to that point.